aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 == The issue of Creativity

 Since the issue of natural language was brought up, we thought to suggest a parallel between the problem of Common Sense in AI, and the somewhat related issue of "Creativity" in linguisitc expression and other areas of human endeavor.
-Philosopher Fred D'Agostino (1946-) discusses Chomsky's views on human creativity in his paper from 1984 "Chomsky on Creativity".
+Philosopher Fred D'Agostino (1946-) discusses Chomsky's views on human creativity in his paper from 1984 "Chomsky on Creativity" @d1984chomsky.

 Chomsky draws inspiration from his pioneering work in linguistics to arrive at a more general notion of human creativity.
 The speaker of any language regularily builds or grasps the meaning of a sentence he may be looking at for the first time in his or her life; this is an example of what Chomsky calls linguistic productivity.